 - In a medium pot, cook mac and cheese according to instructions on the box, undercooking pasta by 2 minutes.

 - Preheat oven to 350 degrees F. Line 2 muffin tins with parchment liners and spray inside with cooking spray.
 Set aside.

 - To a pot with cooked mac and cheese, add milk, vegetables and 1 cup of cheese.
 Mix well.
 Divide mixture evenly between 24 openings and sprinkle with remaining 1/2 cup cheese.
 Bake for 20 minutes.

 - Remove muffins from the oven and let cool in a tin for 30 minutes to allow muffins to set.
 Serve warm, hot or cold.

-*Extra ingredients required to make mac and cheese are 1/2 cup milk and 4 tbsp butter.
+- *Extra ingredients required to make mac and cheese are 1/2 cup milk and 4 tbsp butter.
 Not included with the main muffins ingredients.
 This product may have been discontinued in your market.
 Substitute your favorite organic brand.